 verdict: the tom kah soup at le thai is really really incredible.
 But there’s definitely a lot of vegan options in fremont that we didn’t have time to check out.
 There’s lots of great stuff to eat and likely a place with more options

 We spent the rest of the night hitting up local bars.
 We recommend hanging out at beauty bar and the griffin for some drinks.
 Then we found the gem.
 There’s a bar/club called insert coins where you can play old arcade style video games and dance to some good tunes!
-And Lauren kicked my butt in a few rounds of mortal kombat.
-She was pretty pleased with herself.
+I kicked John’s butt in Mortal Combat… FYI.

 verdict: it’s one of the more expensive stops on the trip but totally worth the money and definitely cures a seafood craving!

 Sadly our last day came far too fast and we had to make our last meal count!
 The whole trip we couldn’t stop talking about the vegan room service at the wynn and more specifically their cheeseburger, french fries, and milkshake combo… all for only $9!?
 What!?!
 Once I found out that terrace pointe cafe had this on their menu I knew it had to be my last meal in vegas.
 We also HAD to order the chick’n and waffles which was the perfect marriage of sweet and savoury.

 The gardein chick’n was super crunchy (maybe even cornflake crumbs?) and moist on the inside, it had fresh green onion baked into the waffles, and the maple syrup was spiced up with hot sauce.
 It made the dish a perfect 10!
 As if that wouldn’t be enough, she just had to try the vegan caesar salad.
 We did need some greens after all, and it was pretty much a perfect salad.